HardlyDifficult/Tutorials/Chapter1.md

  - Tight will attempt to better outline the sprite, using more polygons in the mesh.
  - Full Rect will use 2 triangles per sprite.

 When using tiling on a sprite, Unity recommends updating the sprite sheet to use 'Full Rect'.
-I don't have an example of issues that may arrise from using 'Tight' instead, but here is the warning from Unity recommending 'Full Rect':
+I don't have an example of issues that may arise from using 'Tight' instead, but here is the warning from Unity recommending 'Full Rect':

 <img src="http://i.imgur.com/e9jE83B.png" width=50% />